Menu

 • He said, ‘I can’t do it,’ and then proceeded to win the race.

-Also note that in dialogue the final full stop is always inside the quotation marks as it is the end of the quoted material.
+In dialogue, the final full stop is always inside the quotation marks as it is the end of the quoted material

 A question mark or exclamation mark at the end of dialogue always goes inside the quotation marks.
 No other punctuation is needed outside the quotation marks.